Door County, Wisconsin: Lighthouses and historic sites

 Including both Lake Michigan and Green Bay shorelines, there are 50 total lights and lighthouses, besides lighted buoys.
 Out of these, there are 10 historically significant lighthouse structures and sets of lights still serving as navigational lights.
 Most of them were built during the 19th century and are listed in the National Register of Historic Places: Baileys Harbor Range Lights, Cana Island Lighthouse, Chambers Island Lighthouse, Eagle Bluff Lighthouse, Pilot Island Lighthouse, Plum Island Range Lights, Pottawatomie Lighthouse, and Sturgeon Bay Canal Lighthouse.
 Other functioning historic lighthouses in the county include the Sherwood Point Lighthouse and the Sturgeon Bay Canal North Pierhead Light.
 The Boyer Bluff Light is mounted on an 80-foot skeletal tower.
 In addition, the Baileys Harbor Light is a non-functioning 19th century lighthouse.

 Thirteen historical sites are marked in the state maritime trail for the area in addition to nine roadside historical markers.
 In Sturgeon Bay, the tugboat John Purves is operated as a museum ship.
 Including lighthouses, the county has 72 properties and districts listed on the National Register of Historic Places.
 There are 214 known confirmed and unconfirmed shipwrecks listed for the county, including the SS Australasia, Christina Nilsson, Fleetwing, SS Frank O'Connor, Grape Shot, Green Bay, Hanover, Iris, SS Joys, SS Lakeland, Meridian, Ocean Wave, and Success.
 The SS Louisiana sank during the Great Lakes Storm of 1913.
 Some shipwrecks are used for wreck diving.

-Buildings made from cordwood construction survive in the county, especially in the Bailey's Harbor area.
-Some, such as the Blacksmith Inn, are covered with clapboards on the outside.
-It has been speculated that the use of stovewood in the county was associated with German immigrants and was also due to the lack of manpower needed to haul heavy logs.

-Food

-Agritourism and culinary tourism supports food production.
-Cooking classes are offered to tourists.

-Distinctive foods in the area include: